1973 Israeli raid in Lebanon: The operation

 On April 9, 1973, eight Israeli Navy missile boats departed from Haifa naval base, carrying 75 soldiers - 21 Sayeret Matkal commandos, 34 Shayetet 13 naval commandos, and 20 soldiers of the Paratroopers Brigade's Sayeret Tzanhanim unit - and 19 Zodiac speedboats on board.
 They dropped anchor twelve miles off the coast of Beirut.
 Meanwhile, one of the Mossad operatives at the Sands Hotel met with Nielsen, who confirmed that the three targets were at home, and this information was radioed to the attacking force, after which the operation began.
+The patrol boats of the Squadron 916 were also kept as a reserve.

 The Zodiac boats carrying the raiding party set out for the shore.
 To avoid being heard, they turned the motors off when they were a few hundred meters from land and rowed the rest of the way in.
 The Shayetet 13 commandos carried raiders disguised as tourists onto dry land so that they wouldn't get wet and ruin their disguises, particularly those dressed as women, as they were wearing heavy makeup.
 They met the Mossad agents waiting in the parking lot with the vehicles, and were driven to their targets.
 The soldiers responsible for carrying out the assassinations were dropped off two blocks from their targets and walked the rest of the way, posing as couples.

 At the apartment buildings the force split up, with three designated teams entering the buildings while a backup team led by Barak remained outside and stood guard to repel PLO reinforcements or Lebanese Internal Security Forces (ISF) Gendarmerie units.
 The backup team also included a doctor.
 The commandos entered the buildings unchallenged, as the PLO guards they had been expecting in the lobbies were asleep in their cars.
 Reaching the apartments of their targets, they placed explosive charges at their doors and then signalled to Barak with three clicks on their radio.
 After receiving the signal from all three teams, Barak replied with five clicks, which was the order to execute.
 He also signalled to Shaked that the other planned attacks could begin.